What’s New for Support Services

 Hawaii State Legislature

-While the Hawaii State Legislature is in Session, DOT monitors the thousands of bills that have been introduced and could become law.
+While the Hawaii State Legislature is in Session, HDOT monitors the thousands of bills that have been introduced and could become law.
 For those bills that we believe could impact the way we do business, we submit written testimony expressing our support, opposition, or concerns.
-DOT’s testimony can be found on the Legislature’s website.
+HDOT’s testimony can be found on the Legislature’s website.